fo0s/CV/README.md

 <details><summary>When I'm not programming</summary>
 <p>

+I frequently attend lectures and conferences to keep up to date with the fast paced changes in technology.

-I have a fascination with all things fermentation.
+I also have a fascination with all things fermentation.
 A plethora of bubbling jars in my kitchen eventually turn into breads, pickles or wines.
 When I’m not playing food scientist or in front of the computer, I’m out running, skateboarding, climbing or taking something apart to see how it works.